cznewt/architect-api/README.rst

 ---------------------

-With the relational information we are now able to corellate resources and joined topologies from varius information sources.
+With the relational information we are now able to corellate resources and joined topologies from various information sources.
 This gives you the real power, while having the underlying relational structure, you can gather unstructured metrics, events, alarms and put them into proper context in you managed resources.

-The metrics collected from you infrastrucute can be assigned to various vertices and edges in your network.
+The metrics collected from you infrastructure can be assigned to various vertices and edges in your network.
 This can give you more insight to the utilisation of depicted infrastructures.

-You can have the following query to the prometheus server that gives you the rate of error response codes goint through a HAproxy for example.
+You can have the following query to the prometheus server that gives you the rate of error response codes going through a HAproxy for example.

 .. code-block:: yaml